akerouanton/zbuild/docs/kind-php.md

 `docker-php-ext-install` (see below for more details).

 You can define the `base` stage at the root of the definition.
-Subsequent stages defined in `stages` will then inherent parameters from the `base` stage.
+Subsequent stages defined in `stages` will then inherit parameters from the `base` stage.

 See a [full example below](#example).